-Insert the chisel end of the wheel wrench, on an angle, into the hole in the rear bumper.
+To remove the spare, insert the chisel end of the wheel wrench, on an angle, into the hole in the rear bumper.
 Be sure the chisel end of the wheel wrench connects into the hoist shaft.
 Turn the wheel wrench counterclockwise to lower the spare tire.
 Keep turning the wheel wrench until the spare tire can be pulled out from under the vehicle.